 https://youtu.be/qaqov0PzXK4

-Castles Beach Permit required.
+Castles Beach Permit required. $375

-Bellows Field Beach Park Permit required.
+Bellows Beach Permit required. $375

 Waimanalo Bay Beach Park

-Waimanalo Bay Beach Park Permit required.
+Waimanalo Bay Beach Park Permit required. $375

 The perfect beach for sunrise and daytime weddings because of the palm tree lined beach with white powder soft sand, the bright blue ocean with calm lapping waves, the view of the two islands off in the distance, and impressive mountain range that frames the background.
+Waimanalo Bay is a LARGE Bay with many Beach Access points along the bay besides the Waimanalo Beach Park offering a less crowded experience.

 https://youtu.be/zoK3_sa-wVM